pap1996/pro192x_2.1-a_vn-java-oop-basics-gradestudent/README.md

   | :------------- | :------------- | :------------- |:------------- |
   | Overall percentage >= 85%     | Overall percentage >= 75% and < 85%       |Overall percentage >= 60% and < 75%       |Overall percentage < 60%       |

-  - Custom message to user based on GPA
+  - Customized messages to user based on GPA

 ## Demo